LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

 - **tools:** Clip to AOI tool so that we get just the area we are interested in. <br><br>
 **Warning:** *The clipping tool gives a true output if the area intersects with our item_id image, in other words, you may get just a single pixel and not the whole area of coverage.
-The reason behind this is that is not implemented yet in the Python Planet API.*
+The reason behind this is that it has not been implemented yet in the Python Planet API.*

 ## Issues and Ordered Folders